AlmiriQ/Discord-Maria-Arusu/README.md

 Project structure:
 - ARS - all Maria Arusu data (e. g. commands)
-- Systemα/Systema - all constant data (pictures, sounds, token)
+- Systemα/Systema - all constant data (pictures, sounds, token) (it was not uploaded fully, because it contains files that don't belong to me)
 - functional - all additional code files
 - main.lua - main code file